JordanForeman/idea-snazzy/README.md

 ## Install

-Download the `.ics` file and import into IntelliJ (or other JetBrains IDEs) using the built-in color scheme manager.
+Download the `.icls` file and import into IntelliJ (or other JetBrains IDEs) using the built-in color scheme manager.

 ## Language Support